Shopify/quilt/packages/react-async/README.md

 <MyComponent.Preload />;
 ```

-When relying on the library by not including usePreload; in this case, we do not need to have.
+When relying on the default behaviour we do not need to render

 ```tsx
 <MyComponent.Preload />